anish77777/js-practice/README.md

 # js-practice
-A code repo for javascript series practising from youtube
+A code repo for javascript series practicing from youtube